2020 Wheeling, West Virginia municipal election: Ward 3

-On July 12, 2019, Ketchum announced that she would seek elected to the Wheeling city council from Ward 3.
-On June 9, 2020, she won the election against Peggy Niebergall, Jerome Henry, and Erick Marple, becoming the first transgender person elected to political office in West Virginia.
+On July 12, 2019, Rosemary Ketchum announced that she would seek election to the Wheeling city council from Ward 3.
+On June 9, 2020, she won the election against Peggy Niebergall, Jerome Henry, and Erik Marple, becoming the first transgender person elected to political office in West Virginia.
 Following her victory she was praised by Annise Parker, the former Mayor of Houston, Texas, and congratulated by GLAAD.